|

 (1800-1868)

-James Bullough was born in 1800 in Accrington, Lancashire, a
+James Bullough was born in 1800 in Accrington, Lancashire, a West

-new technological developments while other weavers were rejecting
+developments while other weavers were rejecting them.

-began to improve his own loom by inventing various components,
+He began to improve his own loom by inventing various components,

 including the so-called 'self-acting temple', as well as a simple